top of page

 Simply put - people connected with it

-Personalization goes beyond understanding your target market pains and desired outcomes.
-But most marketers write Personalization in their emails like it's a hallmark card.
+Most marketers write Personalization in their emails like it's a hallmark card.
+But Personalization goes beyond one single moment.

 When it comes to writing, if you can encapsulate what your audience are thinking, feeling, or doing you'll attract their attention quicker and they'll stick around for longer.
 In fact it's the one thing that turns a fan into a lifelong champion.